 Let me tell you what really happened, the voice said.
 All those years you waited torpidly, like a sleepwalker, pulled and pushed about by others’ opinions, by external pressure, by your illusions, by the official rules you internalized.
 You were misled by your own frustration and passivity, believing that what you were not allowed to have was what your heart was destined to embrace.

 These are the books I read in 2012, roughly in the order listed.
-The ratings and tags are mine.
+The ratings are mine.
 They don’t represent a consensus of opinion.

 Book of the Year: Please Look After Mom by Kyung-Sook Shin